 There are two types of certificates of sponsorship: an unrestricted certificate of sponsorship can be issued to a migrant who is already part of UK labour market or a Tier 4 student who has completed his degree course prior to switching to Tier 2 General route.

 Restricted certificates of sponsorship are for migrants who are applying for entry clearance from abroad in order to take up their contract of employment.
 These certificates are limited in numbers.
 They are issued monthly by the UKBA to successful applicants (sponsors).
-The sponsor then assigns the certificate to the prospective employee.
-After that the employee makes an application for entry clearance.
+Once a certificate of sponsorship is issued, the sponsor assigns it to the prospective employee and the employee makes an application for entry clearance.

 Tier 4 sponsor compliance services